roemeren/tableau-workbook-extractor/main/_sources/output_files.rst.txt

 in the node tooltips, which is not possible for the PNG file.

-⚙️ Note: PNG file generation is optional and can be enabled or disabled from the Flask web application before starting the processing.
+⚙️ Note: PNG file generation is optional and can be enabled or disabled from the web applications before starting the processing.

 Field Metadata
 ---------------